ovh/manager/packages/components/ng-ui-router-layout/src/oui-modal/README.md

   });
 ```

 **`Note` for component and componentProvider**: `ouiModal` layout make bindings and resolve compatible with version >= 2.1.0 of angular-ui-bootstrap (see [angular-ui-bootstrap documentation](https://angular-ui.github.io/bootstrap/versioned-docs/2.1.0/#/modal)).
-So if you want to use any resolve defined in your state declaration, you will be abble to access them through `resolve` object of your controller.
+So if you want to use any resolve defined in your state declaration, you will be able to access them through `resolve` object of your controller.
 This will be accessible from `$onInit` hook (not in controller constructor).

 ```js
 // component.js